Randomness below complete theories of arithmetic: Background and state-of-the-art

 In other words, $z$ may not be able to tell if $D_e$ is empty, but it can choose a number which will be in $D_e$ unless $D_e$ is empty.
 Similarly, a $\PA$ real computes a member in any given nonempty \pz subset of $\twome$, uniformly on the index of the class.

-Another characterization is in terms of {\em diagonally noncomputable $\DNC$ functions}, namely function $f$ with $\forall n,\ f(n)\not\simeq \varphi_e(e)$, where $\varphi_e$ is a computable enumeration of all partial computable functions.
+Another characterization is in terms of {\em diagonally noncomputable $\DNC$ functions}, namely functions $f$ with $\forall n,\ f(n)\not\simeq \varphi_e(e)$, where $\varphi_e$ is a computable enumeration of all partial computable functions.
 A Turing degree is $\PA$ iff it contains a boolean $\DNC$ function.
 In \S\ref{ChCj3ZFGWn} we will discuss {\em logical-depth} which is invariant up to truth-table degrees, but not up to Turing degrees.
 It is therefore important to distinguish {\em $\PA$ reals} from reals of {\em $\PA$ degree}.
 One can think a $\PA$ real as a $\DNC$ function with binary range, or a real that effectively encodes choice-functions for \pz sets, in a truth-table way (equivalently, the retrieval of information occurs within a fixed computable time-bound).

-A subclass of $\DNC$ degrees (Turing degrees that contain a $\DNC$ function) are the \ml random, also known as 1-random, degrees.
-A uniformly \ce sequence $U_i\subseteq\twomel$, viewed as effectively open sets in $\twome$, with $\mu(U_i)\leq 2^{-i}$ is called a \ml test.
-A real $x$ is {\em 1-random} if for each \ml test $(U_i)$ only finitely many members $U_i$ contain a prefix of $x$.
-There exists a {\em universal \ml test}, namely a test $(U_i)$ such that the 1-random reals are exactly the $x$ such that almost all members $U_i$ fail to contain a prefix of $x$.
+A subclass of $\DNC$ degrees (Turing degrees that contain a $\DNC$ function) is the class of \ml random, also known as 1-random (or simply {\em random}), degrees.
+Let $\mu$ denote the standard Lebesgue measure on $\twome$.
+A uniformly \ce sequence $U_i\subseteq\twomel$, viewed as effectively open sets (namely the set $\dbra{U_i}$ of reals which have a prefix in $U_i$), with $\mu(U_i)\leq 2^{-i}$ is called a {\em \ml test}.
+A real $x$ is {\em random} if for each \ml test $(U_i)$ only finitely many members $U_i$ contain a prefix of $x$.
+There exists a {\em universal \ml test}: a test $(U_i)$ such that for every $i$ and every \ml test $(V_j)$, we have $\dbra{V_j}\subseteq \dbra{U_i}$ for all but finitely many $j$.
+Hence $\twome-\dbra{U_i}$ consists entirely of random reals, and the random reals are exactly the union of these sets with respect to $i$.
 These notions can be relativized with respect to any real $z$, where the test $(U_i)$ is only required to be \ce relative to $z$.
 Randomness relative to the halting problem $\zp$ is called {\em 2-randomness}.

-The complement of a member $U_i$ of a universal test can be viewed as a \pz class of positive measure, consisting entirely of of 1-random reals.
-By the properties discussed above, every real of $\PA$ degree computes a 1-random real.
+The complement of a member $U_i$ of a universal test can be viewed as a \pz class of positive measure, consisting entirely of random reals.
+By the properties discussed above, every real of $\PA$ degree computes a random real.